nimbleltd/rotoscopeProgress/README.md

 a.k.a. lightsaber effect in the browser

-Goal: create a prototype to prove one can provide controls and a lightsaber style canvas to allow a browser user to create a lightsaber effect.
+Goal: create a prototype to prove one can provide controls and a lightsaber style canvas over the top of a video to allow a user to create a lightsaber effect in the browser.

 Using [this](http://blogs.sitepointstatic.com/examples/tech/canvas-curves/bezier-curve.html) example from Craig Butler I learned how to create controls and linetypes.
 With guidance from my [mentor](https://github.com/cade)